 A list of connected ADB devices will now appear.

-Now type the following command to launch scrcpy.
-And, once you run this command, mirrored Android TV window will get open.
+Now type the following command to launch Scrcpy.
+And, once you run this command, the mirrored Android TV window will open.

 That’s it, and now you can control your Android TV using a Windows 11 PC keyboard and mouse.